naninovel/docs/docs/guide/special-effects.md

 ﻿# Special Effects

-Special effects are activated via [`@fx`](/api/#fx) command followed by the effect name.
+Special effects are activated via [`@spawn`](/api/#spawn) command followed by the effect name.
 E.g.:

 ```
-@fx ShakeBackground
+@spawn ShakeBackground
 ```
 — will shake the main background.

 You can control parameters of the effect with `params` parameter.
 E.g.:

 ```
-@fx ShakeCharacter params:Kohaku,1
+@spawn ShakeCharacter params:Kohaku,1
 ```
 — will shake character with ID "Kohaku" once, instead of the default 3.

 It's possible to selectively specify a subset of the parameters, leaving the rest at the default values:

 ```
-@fx ShakePrinter params:,,0.5
+@spawn ShakePrinter params:,,0.5
 ```
 — notice the first two parameters (printer ID and shake count) are skipped and will have their default values, but the third parameter (shake duration) is set to 0.5 seconds.

-You can update the effect parameters without re-starting it with the consequent [`@fx`](/api/#fx)  commands, eg:
+You can update the effect parameters without re-starting it with the consequent [`@spawn`](/api/#spawn)  commands, eg:

 ```
 ; Start slowly shaking `Kohaku` character in a loop,
 ; don't wait for completion (it's an infinite loop, anyway)
-@fx ShakeCharacter params:Kohaku,0,,,0.1 wait:false
+@spawn ShakeCharacter params:Kohaku,0,,,0.1 wait:false
 Kohaku: It's rumbling!
 ; Shake 3 more times with an increased amplitude
-@fx ShakeCharacter params:Kohaku,3,,,0.8
+@spawn ShakeCharacter params:Kohaku,3,,,0.8
 ```

-Some effects are persistent by default and should be manually stopped with [`@stopfx`](/api/#stopfx) command.
+Some effects are persistent by default and should be manually stopped with [`@despawn`](/api/#despawn) command.
 E.g.:

 ```
 ; Start the rain
-@fx Rain
+@spawn Rain
 ; Stop the rain
-@stopfx Rain
+@despawn Rain
 ```

-The [`@stopfx`](/api/#stopfx) commands of some effects can also receive parameters (eg, to control the fade-out duration), eg:
+The [`@despawn`](/api/#despawn) commands of some effects can also receive parameters (eg, to control the fade-out duration), eg:

 ```
 ; Stops the rain gradually over 10 seconds
-@stopfx Rain params:10
+@despawn Rain params:10
 ```

 When no `params` is specified, default parameters will be used.
-You can find both "start" (accepted by the [`@fx`](/api/#fx) command) and "stop" (accepted by the [`@stopfx`](/api/#stopfx) command) parameters available for each effect and their default values in the docs below.
+You can find both "start" (accepted by the [`@spawn`](/api/#spawn) command) and "stop" (accepted by the [`@despawn`](/api/#stopfx) command) parameters available for each effect and their default values in the docs below.

 It's possible to start multiple effects of the same type by appending an ID delimited by `#` after the effect name, eg:

 ```
 ; Shake both `Kohaku` and `Yuko` in a loop
-@fx ShakeCharacter#1 params:Kohaku,0 wait:false
+@spawn ShakeCharacter#1 params:Kohaku,0 wait:false
-@fx ShakeCharacter#2 params:Yuko,0 wait:false
+@spawn ShakeCharacter#2 params:Yuko,0 wait:false
 ```

 When stopping or updating instanced effects, don't forget to specify the ID:
 ```
 ; Stop shaking `Yuko`, increase `Kohaku` amplitude
-@stopfx ShakeCharacter#2
+@despawn ShakeCharacter#2
-@fx ShakeCharacter#1 params:k,0,,,1
+@spawn ShakeCharacter#1 params:k,0,,,1
 ```

-You can use any string for ID (it can be a number like above, or something more meaningful, eg `@fx ShakeCharacter#Kohaku`), just make sure it's unique among other IDs you're using with a given effect name.
+You can use any string for ID (it can be a number like above, or something more meaningful, eg `@spawn ShakeCharacter#Kohaku`), just make sure it's unique among other IDs you're using with a given effect name.

 ## Shake Printer
 Shakes printer with the specified ID or the default one.